brandon-fenty/data-structures-and-algorithms/src/day04/README.md

 # Array Adjacent Product

-Find the highest value of adjacent integers within a 2D array.
+Find the highest product of adjacent integers within a 2D array.
 These values can be left, right, above, below, and diagonal to each other.

 ## Challenge